George Washington Williams: Early life

 After the war, Williams went to Mexico, where he was among Americans who joined the Republican Army under the command of General Espinosa, fighting to overthrow Emperor Maximilian.
 He was commissioned as a lieutenant, learned some Spanish, and earned a reputation as a good gunner.
-He returned to the U.S. in the spring of 1867.

-In the United States, Williams continued his military career, enlisting for a five-year stint in the Army.
-Assigned to the 10th Infantry, which served in the Indian Territory, he was wounded in a lung in 1868.
-Williams was hospitalized until his discharge that year.
+He returned to the U.S. in the spring of 1867 and re-enlisted for a five-year stint in the Army.
+Williams was assigned to the 10th Cavalry "Buffalo Soldiers" in the Indian Territory, but was wounded in a lung in 1868 and was hospitalized until his discharge that year.

 Education

 After returning to civilian life, the young veteran decided to attend college.
 He was accepted at Howard University, a historically black college in Washington, DC, but did not stay long.
 In 1870, Williams began studies at the Newton Theological Institution near Boston, Massachusetts.
-In 1874 Williams became the first African American to graduate from Newton.
+In 1874, Williams became the first African American to graduate from Newton.

 Marriage and family

 He met Sarah A. Sterrett during a visit to Chicago in 1873.
-They were married the following spring, when he graduated from Newton Theological.
+They were married the following spring when he graduated from Newton Theological.
 They had one son together.